GayWebIcons/Icons/README.md

 ## Installation

-Add the following to your HTML file:
+Add the following to your HTML file inside of the HEAD tag:

 ```html
 <link rel="stylesheet" href="https://cdn.gaywebicons.xyz/style.css" />